 The Solution: write an authentic resume on LinkedIn and refrain from copying someone else’s regardless of how great it is.
 The same rule applies to other content you post.
 If you’re quoting an article, make sure to cite the author.
 Posting a beautiful photo?
 Give the photographer all the credit.
 All in all, make it as memorable and unique as your college papers you wrote being a student.

-This one falls into “inappropriate comments” category.
-Writing comments on social media for the world to see is often a bad idea, especially in case if you want to say something nasty about your former boss or colleague.
+This one falls into the “inappropriate comments” category.
+Writing comments on social mediafor the world to see is often a bad idea, especially in case if you want to say something nasty about your former boss or colleague.

 Even if the person you’ve complained about did not see the comment, others can easily forward it to them.
-As the result, a hot exchange of comments and messages can occur.
+As a result, a hot exchange of comments and messages can occur.
 If these comments are seen by your potential employer, you’re history.
-What it the point of having an employee who badmouths colleagues and bosses?
+What is the point of having an employee who badmouths colleagues and bosses?

 The Solution: Don’t put any complaints out there.
 Even if they don’t hurt your job search immediately, they can come back to haunt you later.